 Those who have direct deposit won’t be able to get any money.
 As the currency spirals into worthlessness, the value of silver and gold will skyrocket as it becomes the new go-to means of buying and selling.

 If you want to provide for yourself and your family, you’ll want to invest in these precious metals immediately.
-In the event of a SHTF situation, gold and silver will become the main currency.
+In the event of a SHTF situation, gold and silver may become the main currency.

 You can buy these precious metals in two forms.
 Either in bars or in coins.
 When you stock up on the coin form, they’re acceptable forms of currency.
 The face value of the coin will depend on the weight of the precious metal in the coin.